oracle-livelabs/oci/oci-api-management/new-apis/new-apis.md

 Estimated time: 20 min

 ### Objectives

-- Create several Cloiud Native (Java/Node/Dotnet/Python/...)
+- Create several Cloud Native (Java/Node/Dotnet/Python/...)
 APIs with the help of Terraform
 - Add the APIs in the Portal

 ### Prerequisites